Oujé-Bougoumou: Education and learning

 The village has the Cree School Board English, French and Cree curricula, Waapihtiiwewan School (ᐧᐋᐱᐦᑏᐧᐁᐧᐊᓐ ᒋᔅᑯᑕᒫᒉᐅᑲᒥᒄ), operating in Oujé-Bougoumou.
-On September 21, 1993 the school, also designed by indigenous artist Douglas Cardinal, opened.
+On September 21, 1993, the school, also designed by indigenous artist Douglas Cardinal, opened.
 Around 162 youths attend the village school, while other families may send their children to English or French schools in nearby Chibougamau.

 Aanischaaukamikw Cree Cultural Institute opened on November 15, 2011, after 10 years of planning and construction, at a cost of $15 million.
 The name Aanischaaukamikw (âniscewikamikw in the southern dialect) is equivalent to "heritage centre" (âniscew-, meaning 'ancestry' and -kamikw, meaning "room" or "building") in English.
 It is a multi-purpose cultural institution for local cultural programs and will adapt and include programs currently provided by the James Bay Cree Cultural Education Centre and the Cree Regional Authority.
 It will also collaborate on the Cree-language research currently being conducted by the Cree School Board.
 The Cree community hopes to attract between 10,000 and 20,000 tourists each year.
 It stands on a semicircular lot in the middle of the village and was designed by Douglas Cardinal of Ottawa and Figurr Architects Collective (formerly Rubin & Rotman Architects) of Montreal.
 The inside of the building is open to the sky and has a number of features typical of Cree culture.
 It has become a major tourism destination in the region, with a mission to preserve Cree culture and tell visitors about Cree history, culture, and vision.
 Discussions are currently underway about hotel construction nearby as a way to continue this project and continue to promote Cree and northern culture.

 Leisure

-In addition to the local Petaapin Youth Centre, there is the Albert Mianscum Memorial Sports Complex with a swimming pool, competition grade rink, skate park, and weight training facility.
+In addition to the local Petaapin Youth Centre, there is the Albert Mianscum Memorial Sports Complex with a competition grade ice rink.
 Just outside the village is a motocross course that can be converted to a snocross course in the winter.